javadude/javadude.com/content/posts/20000304-accessors/index.md

 Not any more!

 The new HotSpot VM provides excellent run-time optimization.
 Part of this optimization is automatic inlining of simple methods.
 If you write accessors that just set and return a value, these will be inlined to simple assignment statements.
 Accessors that do more may still be inlined, depending on their complexity.
-(HotSpot will be available soon -- surf to [http://java.sun.com](http://java.sun.com) for information.)

 Bottom line: set aside any worries about accessors causing a performance hit.